-D. Demonstrate how the charter school has and is effectively involving parents in its programs as defined in the school's contract or prior application.
+D.Demonstrate how the charter school has and is effectively involving parents in its programs as defined in the school's contract or prior application.

 Parents are provided with opportunities for involvement in the schools operations.
-Parent and community in school matters continue to be a fundamental and required part of the philosophy and operation of Ben Gamla Charter South Broward as it states in the Student/Parent Contract.
+Parent and community in school matters continue to be a fundamental and required part of the philosophy and operation of Somerset Academy Village Charter Middle School, #5002 as it states in the Student/Parent Contract.
 The school ensures that parents, teachers, community members and other stakeholders are actively engaged in the design and implementation of the school's mission.
 Community leaders and parents are urged to become valuable stakeholders at the school level along with staff, and are also encouraged to assist in developing the school improvement plan.
-Volunteer hours help guarantee that parents are committed to making Ben Gamla Charter South Broward a success, while ensuring their child's accomplishments in school.
+Volunteer hours help guarantee that parents are committed to making Somerset Academy Village Charter Middle School, #5002 a success, while ensuring their child's accomplishments in school.
 Evidence of compliance with parental involvement is seen on the website and in the completion of volunteer commitment.
 It is also reflected in the attendance during SAC meetings, parent workshops, school events and out of school functions.
-Our current PTO president has gone above and beyond in changing the culture of the PTO and involving families as much as possible by making them aware of the importance of their help and the fundraising they do to support instruction in the classroom.
 Parents are involved in the school's programs through monthly parent activities that begin early in the year with our Annual Title I Public Meeting.
 This meeting informs parents of the components of the Title I program and gives them information around curriculum and assessments.
-Additionally, a big piece of the meeting was to recruit parents to become part of the school's decision-making process by attending our SAC and PTO meetings, and all of our family nights.
+Additionally, a big piece of the meeting was to recruit parents to become part of the school's decision-making process by attending our SAC meetings, and all of our family nights.
 Our goal is to combine some of these nights with the SAC meetings so that we can have more participation and input around the decisions made for school improvement, parent support and the use of funds for Title I. Parents have the opportunity to attend several events/activities throughout the year which offer them the opportunity to be involved in the decisions making process and the resources received.
-There is also an ongoing conversations around the School Improvement Plan during SAC and PTO meetings.
-Ben Gamla Charter School's Monthly Parent Newsletter contains information about all of the activities the parents can participate in to get involved in the decision-making process of the school.
+There is also an ongoing conversations around the School Improvement Plan during SAC meetings.
+Somerset Academy Village Charter Middle School, #5002 yearly activities calendar contains information about all of the activities the parents can participate in to get involved in the decision-making process of the school.
 It includes the dates and times of all of the meetings or family nights that will be occurring.
 Additionally, we send out Parent Links to keep the parents informed of important events or information that tis necessary for them to know.

-Attachments Section 3: GOVERNANCE, STAFF AND PARENTS
+Section 3: GOVERNANCE, STAFF AND PARENTS